ShahiTukda/CTF-Writeups/Basics/Talking to Web/Redirects/README.md

-For the actual redirect, I hand-packed the HTTP response bytes directly into 8-byte chunks, pushed them onto the stack in reverse order so they'd land in the right sequence in memory, then pointed `rsi` at the top of the stack as the buffer for `write`:
+For the actual redirect, I hand-packed the HTTP response bytes directly into 8-byte chunks, pushed them onto the stack in reverse order so they'd land in the right sequence in memory, then pointed `rsi` at the top of the stack as the buffer for `write`.

 ```asm